chenfei-wu/TaskMatrix/README.md

     NormalText2Image_cuda:3,Image2Line_cpu,LineText2Image_cuda:3"

 ```
+## Contributing

+### Contribution guidelines
+Visual ChatGPT is the work of different contributors.To contribute to teh project, please read through the contributors guidelines.[Contribution guidelines].[contribution] where you can learn more.

 ## GPU memory usage
 Here we list the GPU memory usage of each visual foundation model, you can specify which one you like: